giantswarm/rfc/simplify-basedomain-usage/README.md

 For the migration to this approach, we would need to annotate all `Cluster` Custom Resources to have the annotation.
 We also would need to change our operators so that they read this value instead of the parameter they currently receive using the `config` repository.

+This also means that our operators would add `cluster-api` as a Go dependency.
+From the list below, all operators but `dex-operator` already depend on `cluster-api`.

 ##### List of controllers that reconcile clusters and use the `baseDomain`